-Our lives are driven by a fact most of us can’t name and don’t understand: whether we’re an introvert or an extrovert.
-This defines who our friends and lovers are, which careers we choose, and whether we blush when we’re embarrassed.
+Our lives are driven by a fact that most of us can’t name and don’t understand.
+It defines who our friends and lovers are, which careers we choose, and whether we blush when we’re embarrassed.

 ‘I can’t get Quiet out of my head.
 It is an important book – so persuasive and timely and heartfelt it should inevitably effect change in schools and offices’ Jon Ronson, The Guardian

 ‘Susan Cain’s Quiet has sparked a quiet revolution . . .
 Perhaps rather than sitting back and asking people to speak up, managers and company leaders might lean forward and listen’ Megan Walsh, The Times